mrcaprari/Tesi/README.md

 # Wololo: A PyTorch Framework for Probabilistic Model Conversion

-Wololo is a lightweight framework that transforms deterministic PyTorch models into Bayesian models.
-Using state-of-the-art techniques like Black-Box Variational Inference (BBVI) and Stein Variational Gradient Descent (SVGD), Wololo replaces deterministic parameters with stochastic counterparts.
+Wololo is a lightweight framework that transforms deterministic PyTorch models into Bayesian Neural Networks (BNNs) by replacing their deterministic parameters with user-specified stochastic ones.
+It allows easy implementation of state-of-the-art posterior approximation algorithms: Black-Box Variational Inference (BBVI) and Stein Variational Gradient Descent (SVGD),

 ## Features

-- **Model Conversion:** Convert any fully connected PyTorch neural network into a Bayesian Neural Network (BNN) using either BBVI or SVGD.
+- **Model Conversion:** Convert any **fully connected** PyTorch neural network into a BNN.
-- **BBVI and SVGD Algorithms:** Choose between BBVI (parametric) and SVGD (non-parametric) conversion methods via a simple command-line argument.
+- **BBVI and SVGD Algorithms:** Choose between BBVI (parametric) and SVGD (non-parametric) variational posterior approximation.
-- **PyTorch Integration:** Designed to integrate with existing PyTorch models: simply pass your model to the converter and start experimenting with Bayesian inference
+- **PyTorch Integration:** Designed to integrate with existing PyTorch models: simply pass your model to the converter and start experimenting with Bayesian inference.
 - **Customizable Stochastic Parameters:** Define your own stochastic parameter logic for BBVI or use built-in particle configurations for SVGD.
 - **Hybrid Bayesian Models:** Mix deterministic and stochastic layers within the same model.